vanitasvitae/GSOC2018/index.md

 During my work, I...

+* made myself familiar with the [OpenPGP Specification](https://tools.ietf.org/html/rfc4880)
-* detected a [bug in Bouncycastle](https://github.com/bcgit/bc-java/issues/348) which caused exported keys to have an invalid format.
+* detected a [bug in Bouncycastle](https://github.com/bcgit/bc-java/issues/348) which caused exported keys to have an invalid format by using a wrong checksum in unencrypted keys.
 * detected [another bug in Bouncycastle](https://github.com/bcgit/bc-java/issues/381), which caused exported sub-keys to have a wrong package format, causing them to get lost on import.
 * created a [small patch](https://github.com/bcgit/bc-java/pull/362) for an inconvenience in Bouncycastle.
 * Did some formal work on XEP-0373 and XEP-0374